 The broad acceptance of policies advocating greater reliance on variable renewable generation to meet California’s electricity demand implicitly rests, in significant part, upon an assumption that the reliability of the power system will be maintained.
 The NERC Integration of Variable Generation Task Force (IVGTF) report recognized that “[t]o accommodate higher penetration of variable generation, changes will be required to traditional methods used by system planners and operators in order to maintain the reliability of the bulk power system on an ongoing basis.
 Making these significant changes will be challenging for the industry, however they will be needed to continue maintaining bulk power system reliability while integrating large amounts of variable generation.”
-Among the necessary changes identified by NERC and other entities are those that focus on interconnection standards, or the basic design features and capabilities, applicable to variable generation.
+Among the necessary changes identified by NERC and other entities are those that focus on interconnection requirements, or the basic design features and capabilities, applicable to variable generation.

-Consistent with NERC’s guidance, the California Independent System Operator Corporation (ISO) has commenced this initiative to promote the continued reliability of the ISO controlled grid by refining a limited number of interconnection standards for new large generating facilities, i.e., those facilities that area equal to or greater than 20 MW.
+Consistent with NERC’s guidance, the California Independent System Operator Corporation (ISO) has commenced this initiative to promote the continued reliability of the ISO controlled grid by refining a limited number of interconnection requirements for new large generating facilities, i.e., those facilities greater than 20 MW.
 The scope and summary of the ISO’s proposal is set forth in the next section below.
-Although prompted by the need to clarify the expected contribution of variable generation to system reliability as they become a significant portion of California’s generation portfolio, the ISO seeks to adopt uniform standards, whenever possible, that apply to all generation technologies.
-Nevertheless, the ISO recognizes the need to account for the special operating characteristics of some variable generation technologies.
+Although the ISO seeks to adopt uniform requirements, whenever possible and appropriate, that apply to all generation technologies, the expedited nature of this effort compels narrowing the focus to asynchronous generation technologies in large part.
+In so doing, the ISO recognizes the need to account for the special operating characteristics of some variable generation technologies.

-The ISO further recognizes the value to Original Equipment Manufacturers (OEMs) and variable generation developers of uniform standards not only within the ISO, but regionally and nationally.
-As such, the ISO would prefer to defer to ongoing efforts at NERC and WECC to also redefine interconnection requirements.
-The ISO intends to coordinate with NERC and WECC processes and, more important, seeks to explore means to ensure the convergence of any standards developed through this initiative and those ultimately approved by those entities.
+The ISO further recognizes the value to Original Equipment Manufacturers (OEMs) and variable generation developers of uniform requirements not only within the ISO, but regionally and nationally.
+The ISO intends to coordinate with NERC and WECC processes and, more importantly, has taken efforts to ensure the convergence of any requirements developed through this initiative and standards ultimately approved by those entities.

-However, the ISO believes this initiative must proceed in parallel with NERC and WECC efforts and conclude expeditiously.
-The ISO has over 21,000 MW of variable generation capacity in the “serial group” and “transition cluster” portions of its interconnection queue.
+The ISO believes this initiative must proceed and conclude expeditiously.
+The ISO has over 17,000 MW of variable generation capacity in the “serial group” and “transition cluster” portions of its interconnection queue.
 For the projects representing this capacity, the interconnection studies are complete, nearing completion or are being accelerated to finish by June 2010 in order to accommodate potential funding opportunities under the American Reinvestment and Recovery Act.
-This means sufficient renewable capacity capable of satisfying California’s ambitious 33% maximum extent possible while respecting commercial realities.

-The ISO intends to work with the stakeholders to finalize any refinements to the interconnection standards by the end of April 2010, seek Board of Governors approval in May 2010, and file any necessary changes to the LGIA with FERC thereafter.
+The ISO intends to work with the stakeholders to finalize any refinements to the interconnection requirements by the end of April 2010, seek Board of Governors approval in May 2010, and file any necessary changes to the Large Generator Interconnection Agreement (LGIA) with the Commission thereafter.
 The specific schedule is as follows: